post-quantum-cryptography/draft-kwiatkowski-tls-ecdhe-mlkem/draft-kwiatkowski-tls-ecdhe-kyber.md

 the ECDHE share and Kyber's public key.
 The ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
 The Kyber's ephemeral share is the public key of the KeyGen step (see {{kyber}}) represented as an octet string.
-The size of client share is 1248 bytes.
+The size of client share is 1249 bytes (65 bytes of ECDHE part and 1184 of Kyber part).

 The server's share is a fixed-size concatenation of ECDHE share and Kyber's ciphertext returned from encapsulation (see {{kyber}}).
-The server ECDHE share is the serialized value of the uncompressed ECDH point representation UncompressedPointRepresentation as defined in Section 4.2.8.2 of {{!RFC8446}}.
+The server ECDHE share is the serialized value of the uncompressed ECDH point representation as defined in Section 4.2.8.2 of {{!RFC8446}}.
 The server share is the Kyber's ciphertext returned from the Encapsulate step (see {{kyber}}) represented as an octet string.
-The size of server's share is 1152 bytes.
+The size of server's share is 1153 bytes (65 bytes of ECDHE part and 1088 of Kyber part).

 Finally, the shared secret is a concatenation of the ECDHE and the Kyber shared secrets.
 The ECDHE shared secret is the x-coordinate of the ECDH